michel4j/mxdc/docs/source/setup.rst

     :alt: Hutch Video

-The camera can be controlled by clicking on the image to re-center the view, or by selecting pre-defined positions from the *Presets* drop-down menu.
+The camera can be controlled by clicking on the image to re-center the view, or by selecting pre-defined positions from the drop-down menu where available.

 Beamline Status
 ---------------